johncmunson/web-app-template/README.md

 - Make sure to review the Turborepo best-practices outlined in [Add to an existing repository](https://turborepo.com/docs/getting-started/add-to-existing-repository#add-a-turbojson-file)
 - Consider a prettier plugin or something that will auto-sort tailwind classes
 - Investigate whether or not `transpilePackages: ["@web-app-template/ui"]` is really necessary in `next.config.ts`
+- Figure out why my code only shows up inside the dev container, but not on WSL

 ## Misc